-Analytical Sample Duplicate Description: a second sample aliquot is analyzed later in the batch (normally not adjacent to the original) and the precision between the two results is evaluated.
-A duplicate is chosen at random (volume permitting) and one duplicate must be analyzed for each group of 10 or less samples.

-Duplicate Criteria - duplicates are assessed based on the network MDL for that calendar year.
+- 10.5.3.1 Analytical Sample Duplicate Description: a second sample aliquot is analyzed later in the batch (normally not adjacent to the original) and the precision between the two results is evaluated.
+A duplicate is chosen at random (volume permitting) and one duplicate must be analyzed for each group of 10 or less samples. - 10.5.3.2 Duplicate Criteria duplicates are assessed based on the network MDL for that calendar year.
 Criteria are dependent upon sample concentration (see Table 4 for specifics).
+10.5.3.3 Duplicate Corrective Action: Each set of 10 samples must be bracketed by an acceptable duplicate for each analyte or be rerun or qualified on the possible qualifiers table.